annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 ### Conclusion
 These three graphs are just a starting point for the kinds of insights you can uncover with API data.
 After completing an EDA, you’ll be able to decide which areas deserve a statistical analysis.
 With my data, I’m curious about what causes average scores to vary across courses and which factors correlate with these differences.
 I’m also interested in analyzing individual player performance to identify elements that may contribute to their success.
 Since this API focuses primarily on scores, I may need to gather additional data from other sources before I move on with these questions.

-In conclusion, this guide offers a basic introduction to using APIs and Python to analyze sports data.
+In conclusion, this guide is a basic introduction to using APIs and Python to analyze data.
 Even if golf isn’t your favorite, I’d love to hear about the APIs you’re exploring.
 Feel free to connect with me on LinkedIn or email me to share your projects!